-9.0 City Data Policy- Implementation Plan
+9. City Data Policy: - Implementation Plan

-Open Source Driven- Developed completely using Open Source Stack, facilitating cost saving inn terns of software and licenses and also provisioning community participation in terms of further development of product with modules of data visualization, consumption, APIs to access datasets etc.
+Open Source Driven - Developed completely using Open Source Stack, facilitating cost saving in terms of software and licenses and also provisioning community participation in terms of further development of product with modules of data visualization, consumption, APIs to access datasets etc.

-• Metadata - Resources (Datasets/Apps) shall be published along with standard metadata . ta along with controlled vocabularies on government sectors, jurisdictions, dataset types, access mode etc. Besides facilitating easy access to datasets, list shall be extremely used al in the future for federation/integration of data catalogs.

-- Social Media Connect-To support wider reach and dissemination of datasets, anyone can share the information about any dataset published on the platform with his/her social media pages. - Citizen Engagement The Platform has also a strong component of Citizens Engagement.
-Citizens can express their views as well as rate the datasets w.r.t they aspects (Quality, Accessibility and Usability) on the scale of 5.
+- Metadata Resources (Datasets/Apps) shall be published along with standard metadata along with controlled vocabularies on government sectors, jurisdictions, dataset types, access mode etc. Besides facilitating easy access to datasets, this shall be extremely useful in the future for federation/integration of data catalogs. - Social Media connect- To support wider reach and dissemination of datasets, anyone can share the information about any dataset published on the platform with his/her social media pages. - Citizen Engagement The Platform has also a strong component of Citizen Engagement.
+Citizens can express their views as well as rate the datasets w.r.t three Aspects (Quality, Accessibility and Usability) on the scale of 5.
 They can also embed the Resources (Datasets/Apps) in their blogs or web sites.
-Facility to contact the Chief Data officer is also available on the Platform. - Community Collaboration Citizens with specific interest can build communities ald1 discuss online.
-OGD Platform facilitates the communities to open up online forums, blogs and discussions around various datasets, apps available on the platform.
-It also provides a platform to express and discuss the kind of Datasets, APPs & APIs they would like have.
+Facility to contact the Chief Data Officer is also available on the Platform. - Community Collaboration Citizens with specific interest can build communities and discuss online.
+OGD Platform facilitates the communities to open up online forums, blog and discussions around various datasets, apps available on the platform.
+It also provides a platform to express and discuss the kind of Datasets, APPs & APIs they would like to have.
 It shall also give input to departments as what kind of datasets is more useful an accordingly prioritize the release of the datasets.

-10.0 Data Policy Budget Allocations
+10. Data Policy Budget Allocations

-The implementation of City Data Policy is expected to entail expenditures for both delta owner and data managers for analog to digital conversion, data refinement, data storage, quality upgradation etc. Budgetary provisions and appropriate support for d. ta management for each department/organization by Government of India and Government of Uttar Pradesh would be necessary.
+The implementation of City Data Policy is expected to entail expenditures for both data owner and data managers for analog to digital conversion, data refinement, data storage, quality up gradation etc. Budgetary provisions and appropriate support for data management for each department/organization by Government of India and Government of Andhra Pradesh would be necessary.